A Local’s Guide to Milos, Greece

 Affiliate disclosure: some of the links in this article are affiliate links.
 If you book using one of them, we’ll earn a small commission.
 All of our info is free to read and free of ads, so we appreciate it!

-This enchanting Cycladian jewel presents a timeless charm that allures locals and visitors alike.
-With such a diverse topography, you will take in an abundance of different vistas while in Milos island.
+This enchanting Cycladian jewel presents a timeless charm that draws local Greeks and international visitors alike.

 Every place and landscape is so unique and divergent that nothing is repeated.
-The scenery swap will be continuous and you will feel as if you are in another island every time you visit one of the at least 40 exotic beaches of Milos.
+The scenery changes so dramatically that you feel as if you're on another island every time you visit a new beach (of which there are over 40!).

 The island of Milos was also the home of the infamous Venus de Milo statue, one of world art history's most significant sculptures which captivates audiences up to this day.
 Unearthed at Milos island in the year 1820 and exhibited at the Louvre Museum, this super-sized marble that is believed to depict Goddess Aphrodite, is an art masterpiece that celebrates female beauty in perfect form and shape.